 Tutorial on course registration

-Attendance is mandatory in all continuous assessment courses, which accounts for 90% of all courses at WU.
+Attendance is mandatory in all continuous assessment courses, which accounts for roughly 90% of the classes offered.
 Please check the scheduled dates of all your courses carefully to avoid course time conflicts.
 If it is not possible to avoid minor time conflicts, please refer to the syllabus for the attendance requirements of the respective courses.
 As a last resort, contact the instructors concerned before the start of the courses (but after course registration) and ask if and for how long you may be absent from a course.
 Please note that attendance of the first session is absolutely mandatory.